 As of right now, I can really only offer my opinions based on my own anecdotes and worldview.
 One of which is that I’m not a fan of boycotting, in any form, for any cause.
 I feel like there is a lot of hypocrisy in it.
 Hollywood is probably the most notable industry that’s come under fire, and that’s where I have the most experience and interest in understanding this problem.
 As I said, it’s no mystery that artists are high on the weirdo scale, and Hollywood just happens to have a high concentration of artists.
 In other words, I don’t think it’s necessarily something in the water.

 While most of this stuff has apparently been an open secret for industry insiders pretty much all along, for the rest of the world, we’re seeing revelation after revelation after revelation of people being outed for sexual harassment, rape, and even molesting children.
 Of course it’s disgusting, of course something needs to be done about it, and of course no one’s going to defend any of this behavior.
-Still, I’m not going to revise history, and for example, say I was never a fan of Michael Jackson, or that I’ll never listen to his music again.
+Still, I’m not going to revise history, and for example, to say that I was never a fan of Michael Jackson, or that I’ll never listen to his music again.

 If you decide that you no longer want to listen to him, or that James L. Brooks‘ decision to retroactively delete an episode of The Simpsons from history (essentially to censor our ability to see it as much as possible), just because Michael Jackson made a guest appearance on the episode, is okay, that’s fine; that’s your right.